Apr 20

 Queen & Slim (2019), via New York Times, from Universal Pictures.

-Join the Sloate Media Center for a screening of Queen & Slim (2019), screenplay by Lena Waithe and directed by Melina Matsoukas, on Thursday, April 20th in Altschul 202.
+Join the Sloate Media Center for a screening of Queen & Slim (2019), screenplay by Lena Waithe and directed by Melina Matsoukas, on Thursday, April 20th in 304 Barnard Hall.

 This film follows Queen and Slim’s first date, which which takes a turn for the worse when a police officer pulls the couple over for a minor traffic violation.
 As tension heightens, Slim takes the police officer’s gun and shoots him in self defense.
 Slim and Queen decide they must now run from the law while also coming to terms with their newfound representation in the media.